maximerchrd/sciquiz_server/README.md

 ####TO DO _(For Alpha Version - Android)_
 - remove "play mode"
 - display statistics
+    - eval vs subject for each student
+        - can select subject for subsubject
 - translate
 ####TO DO _(For Alpha+ Version)_
 - synchronize questions with server